Important—you can lodge your pig slaughter return online.

 A processor is defined as the proprietor of the processing establishment that processes the product, unless, immediately prior to delivery to that establishment, the product is owned by the proprietor of another processing establishment, in which case the proprietor of that other establishment is regarded as the processor.

-The pig slaughter levy is not payable on pigs that are slaughtered for private consumption, for example by the producer of the pig.
+The pig slaughter levy is not payable on the slaughter of pigs that are not for sale for human consumption.

 You must register with the department to receive a unique LRS number before you can lodge your first return.